MetroReviews/.github/profile/README.md

 </h2>

 <p align="center">
-  The Centralized Solution for Bot List Reviews
+  The Open-Source and Centralized Solution for Discord Bot List Reviews
 </p>

 ---